-For information about how to install and configure NCP Server on Linux, see "Installing and Configuring NCP Server for Linux" in the OES 2015 SP1: NCP Server for Linux Administration Guide.
+For information about how to install and configure NCP Server on Linux, see "Installing and Configuring NCP Server for Linux" in the OES 11 SP3: NCP Server for Linux Administration Guide.

 Novell Storage Management Services (SMS) must be installed and running.
-The NetWare Emulation Mode (--tsaMode) for TSAFS must be set to dual when moving NSS volumes from NetWare to Linux.
+On OES 11 SP3, the NetWare Emulation Mode (--tsaMode) for TSAFS must be set to dual when moving NSS volumes from NetWare to Linux.
 The default setting is linux.
 For instructions, see "Configuring SMS" on page 32.